Keksgesicht/ttt_a_countable_chance/README.md

-Original Addon is: http://steamcommunity.com/sharedfiles/filedetails/?id=672173225 (_A Second Chance_).
+Original Addon is: http://steamcommunity.com/sharedfiles/filedetails/?id=672173225 (_A Second Chance_)
+my version of it: https://steamcommunity.com/sharedfiles/filedetails/?id=907187332 (_TTT A Countable Chance_)

 ## Server ConVars:
 - ttt_countablechance_det (whether a Detective can buy it - Default is 1)